Fitbit Luxe review

 (Image credit: Tom's Guide)

-The Fitbit Luxe has the company's sleep tracking tools, too.
-When you wear it to bed, it can sense how well you're resting.
+And when you wear the Luxe to bed, it can sense how well you're resting.
 In addition to tallies of how much time you spend in different sleep stage cycles, you’ll receive a sleep score.
-I landed in the 70-90 range (out of 100) every night, Keep in mind that with a Fitbit Premium membership, you'll unlock more sleep insights and actionable data.
-SpO2 readings will provide better sleep data, too, though the sensor isn’t live yet on Fitbit Luxe.
+I landed in the 70-90 range (out of 100) every night.

 Luckily, you still get most of the non-health-related tools you’d want.
 The Fitbit Luxe can be used to set an alarm or timers, and it mirrors your smartphone notifications.
 I will say dozens of pop-ups on the small screen gets annoying, so I recommend limiting which notifications you want pushed to your wrist in the Fitbit app.

-And if you were hoping for a fitness band with a voice assistant built-in, you’ll need to look elsewhere.
-Unlike the Fitbit Sense or Fitbit Versa 3, the Luxe doesn’t support Google Assistant or Alexa.
+And if you were hoping for a fitness band with a voice assistant built-in, you’ll need to look to the Fitbit Sense 2 or Google Pixel Watch 2 (which blends Google's apps with Fitbit fitness tracking).

 (Image credit: Tom's Guide)